BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 You could also import the naked body you've fitted your armor to, and transfer weights from it instead of from vanilla armor, it might give better results.
 {.is-warning}

 ## Fixing weights issues
+To fix all of those issues, we have several tools available in Weight Paint mode.
+We are going to manually paint weights to fix them.

+Let's start with fixing the issue of when a part of the armor moves when it shouldn't.
+That issue occurs when a part of the mesh has weight paint on a bone it should not be weighted to.
+To fix it, we need to **remove weights**.

+> Always start fixing your weight painting by solving issues that require you to remove weights first.
+It makes the process cleaner and more straighforward to first remove unnecessary weights and then add weights when they are missing.
+{.is-warning}

 ## Weight painting stiff armor pieces
 ## Limiting weights
 ## Exporting and testing